ktaranov/jetbrains_guide/src/pages/tutorials/visual_debugging/skipping_tests/index.md

 - Go back to where we were in test_player.py and change the assert on primary guardian to assert the repr

+TODO Show the use of PyCharm features for skipping tests